parrt/msds692/hw/sentiment.md

 <img src=figures/trump-tweets.png width=750>

-Next you will create a page responding to URLs, such as `/following/the_antlr_guy`, that displays the list of users followed by a given user:
+Next you will create a page responding to URLs, such as `/following/the_antlr_guy`, that displays up to 100 users followed by a given user:

 <img src=figures/parrt-follows.png width=320>